vtx22/hexamine/README.md

 SFML backend support for ImGui is archieved with [ImGui SFML](https://github.com/SFML/imgui-sfml).
 The cmake files were taken from this [ImGui Fetchcontent example](https://github.com/eliasdaler/imgui-sfml-fetchcontent)

 ## How to use
-Run the `hexamine.exe` from your command line and pass the path to your binary file
+Download and run the `hexamine.exe` from your command line.
+Pass the path to your binary file as the first argument:
 ```sh
 .\hexamine.exe <path-to-bin>
 ```